Dynamic-Response: Period-Ratio, Backlash, Damping...

 From this point on, the payload takes a free-flight path with a natural deceleration which is determined by external forces - such as friction - until it makes contact with the upper profile.
 It strikes the profile with an impact velocity - which is the difference between the free-flight velocity and the profile velocity.
 The free-flight is now a little slower that at the point of departure (due to its deceleration), and the profile velocity is even slower because the impact point is a little further along the profile (past the point of maximum profile velocity).

-It is obvious from the image that the cam follower separates and impacts in the deceleration phase of the motion and are separated by a time and distance very much dependent on the amount of backlash.
+It is obvious from the image that the Follower-Roller separates and impacts in the deceleration phase of the motion and are separated by a time and distance very much dependent on the amount of backlash.
 How far into the declaration phase that these events occur is dependent on the magnitude of the external force in relation to the payload inertia force.
 In practice, the possible range of impact positions is fairly wide and occurs just after the nominal cross-over point of the motion.

 To minimize the backlash impact force, it is necessary to have a motion-law with a low value of acceleration for a long period near the middle of the motion.
 In general, this condition is fulfilled by motions that have a low jerk at cross-over.
 The best 'low-impact' Traditional Motion-Law is Simple Harmonic, but special low impact motion-laws have been developed which improve on this.
 Here again, the Mod-Sine offers a very good compromise: it has a lower jerk at cross-over than the Mod-Trap, or Cycloidal and a much better dynamic response vibration than Simple Harmonic.